EnvCLI/EnvCLI/README.md

   provides:
   - npm
   - yarn
-  image: node
+  image: docker.io/node:10-alpine
-  tag: 9.3.0-alpine
+  tag:
 ```

-When you run `envcli run npm init` *EnvCLI* will take the executed command and match it to the [Docker](https://www.docker.com/) Image `node:9.3.0-alpine` based on the provided commands.
+When you run `envcli run npm init` *EnvCLI* will take the executed command and match it to the [Docker](https://www.docker.com/) Image `node:10-alpine` based on the provided commands.

 #### What does EnvCLI do?